minhquanvus1/Travel-Advisor/Backend/Backend_README.md

 - General:
   - Get all Subcategories of a Category with this categoryName
+  - This is a Public Endpoint, so no JWT access token is required
 - Path argument:
   - categoryName: String
 - Returns: